Bitcoin in El Salvador: Adoption

-On June 5, 2021 President of El Salvador Nayib Bukele announced a bill to adopt bitcoin as legal tender in El Salvador, via an English-language video at Bitcoin Conference 2021 in Miami.
-Bukele claimed that the adoption of Bitcoin would make it easier for Salvadorans living abroad to send remittances to their relatives in the country.
+On June 5, 2021, President of El Salvador Nayib Bukele announced a bill to adopt bitcoin as legal tender in El Salvador, via an English-language video at Bitcoin Conference 2021 in Miami.
+Bukele claimed that the adoption of bitcoin would make it easier for Salvadorans living abroad to send remittances to their relatives in the country.
 The use of bitcoin would also make digital transactions more accessible to underbanked people.

-On June 9, 2021, the Legislative Assembly of El Salvador voted to adopt the Bitcoin Law, that would make the cryptocurrency legal tender in the country, with a majority vote of 62 of the 84 deputies in favor.
+On June 9, 2021, the Legislative Assembly of El Salvador voted to adopt the Bitcoin Law, which would make the cryptocurrency legal tender in the country, with a majority vote of 62 of the 84 deputies in favor.
 The government announced that it had set aside $150 million in cash to back the country's bitcoin.
 The World Bank rejected a request from the government to assist with the implementation of the law due to transparency concerns and the environmental impact of bitcoin mining.
 The government announced that it would distribute in bitcoin to people who sign up to use an electronic wallet called Chivo (Salvadorean slang for 'cool'), at a cost of up to $75 million.
 Chivo is run by a private enterprise, but information regarding the platform and its policies are classified by the government.

-A poll published by the Central American University in September 2021 found that 9 out of 10 Salvadorans did not have a clear understanding of what bitcoin was, and 68% disagreed with the decision to adopt it as legal tender.
+In September 2021, a poll published by the Central American University found that 9 out of 10 Salvadorans did not have a clear understanding of what bitcoin was, and 68% disagreed with the decision to adopt it as legal tender.
 The government of El Salvador purchased ₿400, worth about $20.9 million at the time, on September 6.
 On September 7, 2021, the Bitcoin Law came into effect and bitcoin became legal tender in El Salvador, making it the first country in the world to do so.
 As part of this adoption, the government began requiring all businesses to accept it.
 Under the law, transactions in bitcoin are not subject to capital gains tax, and foreign bitcoin investors who invest over ₿3 in the country are eligible for permanent residence.